atulmangat/psets_cs50/README.md

 # psets_cs50
-Solution to problem statement of cs50 2016 taught by david j malan profpessor in harvard
+Solution to problem statement of cs50 2016 taught by david j malan professor in harvard